pandoc-jp/pandoc-doc-ja/users-guide.rst

 ``rights``
    A string value.
 ``belongs-to-collection``
-   A string value. identifies the name of a collection to which the EPUB Publication belongs.
+   A string value.
+Identifies the name of a collection to which the EPUB Publication belongs.
 ``group-position``
    The ``group-position`` field indicates the numeric position in which